Your Self Drive Adventure

 Mt.
 Gambier is located southeast of Adelaide on the slopes of an extinct volcano.
 Mt.
 Gambier has two famous attractions, the Blue Lake and the Cave in the centre of the city.
 As a consequence the town is known as "Blue Lake City" or the "City around a Cave".
 The lake is famous for its change of colour from winter grey to intense blue in November each year.
 It remains blue until late March, and aside from its beauty, is the City's source of domestic water.

-Standard: Best Western Malaleuca Motel & Apartments
+Standard: Best Western Melaleuca Motel & Apartments

-Deluxe: Robe House
+Deluxe: Robe House B&B

-Day 6 - Robe to Victor Harbour (350 kms)
+Day 4 - Robe to Barossa Valley (350 kms)

 All prices are per person, based on 2 sharing a double or twin room, and include pre-booked accommodation, air conditioned car and unlimited kilometres.
 Hotels specified are subject to availability and may be substituted by one of a similar or higher standard.